davarques/Investment-Portfolio-Analysis/README.md

 **Exercise 1:**
  * All 5 assets show consistent trends over time.
- * Notably, there was a significant decline in all assets from Jan to May 2020 (likely due to the impact of COVID-19).
+ * Notably, there was a significant decline in all assets from Jan to May 2020 (likely due to COVID-19 impact).

 **Exercise 2:**
  * Asset 2 and Asset 3 demonstrate the strongest correlation at 0.85.